amroczeK/data-structures-and-algorithms/README.md

 A singly linked list is a data structure that consists of elements called nodes, where each node points to the next node in the sequence.
 It is called "singly" because each node has a single reference to the next node.

-We will create a SinglyLinkedList class in TypeScript with the following features:

-1. A `Node` class to represent each element in the list
-2.  `length` property to keep track of the list size
-3.  `head` property to keep track of the first element in the list
-4.  `add` method to add a new node at the end of the list
-5.  `remove` method to remove a node by its value
-6.  `find` method to find a node by its value
-7.  `toArray` method to convert the list into an array for easy inspection

 ### Doubly Linked List